grantsrb/cogmtc/README.md

         if true, the language model is trained to predict a null label for game steps in which the player has responded the correct number of times after the animation phase and/or the player is no longer on the pile.
-Overrides `langall` to true. will be ignored if actnlish is true.
+Will set `langall` to true. will be ignored if actnlish is true.
     "skippan": bool
         if true, will include a language prediction for skipped steps in random timing trials.
+Otherwise defaults to repeating the current count during skipped steps.
     "skip_is_null": bool
-        if true, will set the skip token equal to the null token to conserve the number of language prediction types.
-Otherwise, creates an entirely new token.
+        if true, will set the skip token (used in the `skippan` setting) equal to the null token to conserve the number of language prediction types.
+If false, creates an entirely new language token for skipped frames.
 Only applies if `skippan` is true.
     "numeral_base": int or None
         if base is argued and use_count_words is 5, lang_preds are sequential and are trained to output the numerals inline with